 States of Matter!

 Today we explored the changes that occur between the different forms, or states of matter.
 Matter can transition between states by adding or removing heat (energy).
 Most of us are familiar with the liquid, solid, and gas states of matter but there are others that we are less familiar with, like plasma.
 Plasma is matter that makes up the stars of our universe and can be found in lightning and even in plasma TVs.
-The students enjoyed investigating with our plasma sphere, which generates thin filaments of plasma that dance around inside the globe.

 Check out this video on how to make dry ice bubbles!